AdrianBrzozowski/pathfinder/README.md

 Currently supported algorithms

 * Breadth-First-Search
+* Dijkstra
+* Greedy-Breadth-First-Search
+* A-Star

 ![dijkstra](./img/screen-dijkstra.png)

 Running the example
 ------------------

-If you want to see an user interface, type the falowing:
+If you want to see an user interface, type the following:

 ```
 javac *.java